groupvine/gv-doc/2-members/z-membersImport.md

 ## How Importing Impacts Membership

-Importing will change a member’s attributes, roles, and membership to lists and sub-groups to reflect how this information is set in the import file.
+Importing will change a member's attributes, roles, and membership to lists and sub-groups to reflect how this information is set in the import file.
 A "blank" cell will remove an attribute value or remove the member from the specific lists or sub-groups.
 For the